5im-0n/github-app-updater/README.md

 Executes the downloaded installer for the new version.

-- `file <object>` the `file` object received as parameter on the `onNewVersionReadyToInstall` event`.
+- `file <string>` the `file` path received as parameter on the `onNewVersionReadyToInstall` event`.

 ### Events

 #### `onUpdateAvailable(version, asset)`

 Callback that is invoked when a new version of the app is available on GitHub.
+This event can be used to tell the user that there is a new version available, and ask him if he wants to download it.

 - `version <string>` the new remote version that was found.
 - `asset <object>` the GitHub asset object for the release.

 #### `onNewVersionReadyToInstall(file)`

 Callback that is invoked when the new version is downloaded and ready to be installed.
+This event can be used to tell the user that the new version is ready to be installed, and ask him if he wants to go ahead with the installation.

 - `file <string>` path of the installer that was downloaded`